top of page

 • You feel a pain in your tail bone that you can't explain

-• Your tail bone feels lifted up despite no physical injury
+• Your tail bone feels lifted up and unable to ground despite no physical injury

 • Your tail bone feels distorted or crooked leading to a feeling of deep inner unease

-How Childhood Sexual Trauma Affects Your Head, Face, and Neck
+How Childhood Sexual Abuse Affects Your Head, Face, and Neck

 • It is very common to experience headaches for many years of your life